Australia cancels Djokovic visa again

 Issued on: Modified:

-Melbourne (AFP) – Australia cancelled Novak Djokovic's visa for a second time Friday in a sensational new attempt to deport the tennis superstar over his Covid-19 vaccine status.
+Melbourne (AFP) – Australia has cancelled Novak Djokovic's visa for a second time in a sensational new attempt to deport the unvaccinated tennis superstar Friday.

+The country's conservative government, defeated once in the courts, invoked extraordinary executive powers to again rip up the 34-year-old Serbian's visa on public interest grounds.

-The government acted three days ahead of the Australian Open, putting the unvaccinated Serbian's dream of a record 21st Grand Slam in extreme peril.
+The move comes just three days before the Australian Open starts, putting Djokovic's dream of a record 21st Grand Slam in serious doubt.

-Djokovic, an avowed Covid-19 vaccine sceptic, is the tournament's top seed and had been practising on the Melbourne Park courts a few hours beforehand.
+Djokovic, an avowed Covid-19 vaccine sceptic, is the tournament's top seed and had been practising on the Melbourne Park courts just before Immigration Minister Alex Hawke's bombshell decision was announced.

-Immigration Minister Alex Hawke said he acted on "health and good order grounds on the basis that it was in the public interest to do so".

-Prime Minister Scott Morrison's government "is firmly committed to protecting Australia's borders, particularly in relation to the COVID-19 pandemic," Hawke said in a statement.
+The government is "firmly committed to protecting Australia's borders, particularly in relation to the Covid-19 pandemic," Hawke said in a statement.

+He cited "health and good order grounds" for the decision and said "it was in the public interest to do so".

+Prime Minister Scott Morrison backed the decision: "Australians have made many sacrifices during this pandemic, and they rightly expect the result of those sacrifices to be protected."

-The cancellation effectively means the world's number one tennis player would be barred from obtaining a new Australian visa for three years, except under certain circumstances.
+The visa cancellation effectively means the world's number one tennis player would be barred from obtaining a new Australian visa for three years, except under exceptional circumstances.

+But the Australian judge who blocked Djokovic's deportation first time round, scheduled an emergency hearing late Friday, indicating the tennis ace will again challenge the decision.

+Top immigration lawyer, Christopher Levingston, said Djokovic could apply to the Federal Court for an injunction to stay the minister's decision.

 The megastar flew into Melbourne airport on January 5 claiming a vaccine exemption because of a positive PCR test result on December 16.

-Border agents rejected his exemption, tore up his visa and placed him in a notorious Melbourne detention centre where he spent four nights.
+Border agents rejected his exemption, revoked his visa and placed him in a notorious Melbourne detention centre where he spent four nights.

 The Australian government insists a recent infection does not qualify as a vaccine exemption for foreign nationals trying to enter the country.

-Djokovic's top-flight legal team overturned the visa decision in the federal circuit court because border officials at the airport had failed to give him the agreed time to respond.
+Djokovic's top-flight legal team overturned the visa decision in the federal circuit court on Monday because border officials at the airport had failed to give him the agreed time to respond.

-A spokesman for the federal circuit court had no immediate comment on the government's move.

-A top immigration lawyer, Christopher Levingston, said Djokovic could apply to the Federal Court for an injunction to stay the minister's decision.

 Like 'fools'